 Should you shop these Prime Day Chromebook deals or wait until Black Friday?

 A second Prime Day sale in October immediately raises the question as to whether you should start your holiday shopping early or wait until Black Friday.
 Everybody knows Black Friday for offering up the best deals and lowest prices you’re likely to see all year, but Prime Day deals are usually on par with these sales (provided you have a Prime membership).
 Black Friday also traditionally marks the beginning of the holiday shopping season.
 In our estimation, there’s really no reason to wait.

 Black Friday may be the biggest retail day of the year, but Prime Day comes in at second place.
 Prime Day likely only trails Black Friday because it’s exclusive to Prime members, and because many people consider Black Friday to be the beginning of the holiday shopping season and take advantage of Black Friday and Cyber Monday sales to buy gifts for other people rather than just stuff for themselves.
 It has yet to be seen whether the Prime Early Access Sale will outdo Prime Day in terms of numbers, but it’s a possibility considering its closer proximity to the holidays.

 That, plus ongoing inflation concerns, may make competition more fierce during the holiday sales this year — which is all the more reason to start your shopping early.
 That Chrome OS laptop you had on your Christmas shopping list and intended to buy during Black Friday might just pop up among the Prime Early Access Sale Chromebook deals.
 Treat the Prime Early Access Sale as an extra opportunity to shop, whether you’re doing so for yourself or for a loved one, and remember that Amazon has a pretty generous return policy, so you shouldn’t have to worry too much about being stuck with a bad purchase.

-- One-day sale drops the price of this Chromebook to just $169
+- Off to college?
+Acer just slashed the price of this Chromebook to $200